rjsf-team/react-jsonschema-form/README.md

   * by default, a regular `input[type=text]` element is used.

 > Note: for numbers, `min`, `max` and `step` input attributes values will be handled according to JSONSchema's `minimum`, `maximium` and `multipleOf` values when they're defined.

+#### Disabled fields

+The `ui:disabled` uiSchema directive will disable all child widgets from a given field.

+#### Read-only fields

+The `ui:readonly` uiSchema directive will mark all child widgets from a given field as read-only.

+> Note: if you're about the difference between a *disabled* field and a *readonly* one: marking a field as read-only will render it greyed but its text value will be selectable; disabling it will prevent its value to be selected at all.

 #### Hidden widgets